BaussProjects/baussini/README.md

 * Template writing and reading
 * Multiple ways to read and write, suitable for different inifile tasks
 * Easy to use, user-friendly and documentated.
+* Retrieve all sections
+* Retrieeve all entries